Solar Longitude Clock

 Description of Solar Longitude

-Solar longitude, often written Ls can be used as a kind of calendar (this is an approximation, see below for more details) to measure the time of year for solar system bodies other than the Earth.
-Since the Gregorian Calendar is based on Earth's 365.25 day orbital period, it isn't as useful for other planetary bodies that have much shorter or longer seasons.
+Solar longitude, often written Ls, can be used as a kind of calendar (this is an approximation, see below for more details) to measure the time of year for solar system bodies other than the Earth.
+Since the Gregorian Calendar is based on Earth's 365.25 day orbital period, it isn't well suited to other planetary bodies that have much shorter or longer seasons.
 Instead, solar longitude denotes the time of year as an angle measured from the northern spring equinox, which occurs when the Sun crosses the equator into the northern hemisphere.
 Each season starts at a Ls multiple of 90° as follows:

 LsNorthern hemisphereSouthern hemisphere